5.4 Materials, Components, Working Time, and Readiness

 Key Takeaways

-• Material preparation requires attention to components, sequence, storage, mixing method, working time, and setting time.
+• Material preparation requires attention to components, dispensing/mixing method, working time, setting time, storage, and moisture needs.

-• The RDA should follow manufacturer instructions and dentist direction rather than guessing ratios or substituting products.
+• The RDA follows manufacturer instructions and dentist direction rather than guessing ratios or substituting products.

-• Moisture-sensitive and time-sensitive materials must be prepared only when the field and dentist are ready.
+• Time-sensitive and moisture-sensitive materials are mixed only when the field and dentist are ready; many bonding/cement steps require a dry field first.

-• Exam scenarios commonly test whether the assistant recognizes contamination, expired materials, wrong components, or premature mixing.
+• Exam scenarios test whether the assistant recognizes contamination, expiration, wrong components, or premature mixing before a problem reaches the patient.

 Dental materials are controlled by timing and conditions

-Treatment preparation includes more than instruments.
-Many procedures depend on materials that have separate components, exact dispensing steps, limited working time, and specific moisture needs.
-The RDA's role is to prepare and manage those materials according to the dentist's direction, office protocol, and manufacturer instructions.
-Guessing at proportions or substituting a similar-looking product is not safe practice.
+Treatment preparation is more than instruments.
+Many procedures depend on materials with separate components, exact dispensing steps, a limited working time, a defined setting time, and specific moisture needs.
+The RDA prepares and manages those materials according to the dentist's direction, office protocol, and manufacturer's instructions for use.
+Guessing at proportions or swapping in a similar-looking product is not safe practice and is not within the assistant's judgment.

 Material issueRDA question to askSafe study answer